jmwerneke/PTTrak/README.md

 SacHomeless

 ### Project Description
-SacHomeless provides Homeless_resources information for the Sacramento County area to homeless people, advocates, and social services professionals.
+SacHomeless provides Homeless_resources information for the Sacramento County area to homeless people, advocates, and social services professionals and provides a way to engage the community organizations and volunteers to provide resources.

 ### Team Members
-- [Team Leader Name, email address]
-- Joanne Werneke
+- Team Leader Name Joanne Werneke, joannemwerneke@gmail.com
-- Jeff
+- Jeff Roush,
+- Michael Tel, michael@hollyhox.com
 - Kevin Fries
 - Emily Quinn Finney
 - Jared Garst
-- Kevin
-- Hillary
+- Hillary Gaines - customer/client experience
-- Michael Tel, michael@hollyhox.com

 ### Stakeholder Engagement
 - Julie Field - Dept. of Human Services, Sacramento County
-- [Include any nonprofits or other stakeholders you engaged in the development your project]
+- Veronica Beaty - The People's Guide, sachousingalliance.org

 ### Developer Documentation
 [Include any necessary instructions for developers to setup their local development environment and deploy your project to a production server]

 ### Additional Information (optional)
-At the moment, we're looking at using [Ohana](https://github.com/jeff-r/ohana-api)
+We are using the Ohana standard api

 ## Submission Instructions